 UNICEF, World Health Organisation, La Leche League International, Centers for Disease Control and Prevention, the Academy of Breastfeeding Medicine and Public Health England (UK government) have all issued statements about having coronavirus and breastfeeding (see below).
 They all advocate continuing to breastfeed while taking hygiene precautions such as frequent hand washing.

 Most sources mention wearing a protective face mask when in close contact with the baby to minimise the risk of airborne infection.
-Although Public Health England does not recommend face masks for the general public—stating there is no evidence that they are beneficial outside a healthcare environment1—they endorse guidance from the Royal Colleges (see below) to consider wearing a face mask while breastfeeding if one is available.
+In the UK Public Health England endorse guidance from the Royal Colleges (see below) to consider wearing a face mask while breastfeeding if one is available.

 UNICEF (United Nations International Children’s Emergency Fund)